 GloVe Embeddings 🧤

-GloVe (Global Vectors) is an unsupervised learning algorithm for obtaining vector representations for words.
+GloVe (Global Vectors) is an unsupervised learning algorithm for .
 It differs from methods like Word2Vec by explicitly leveraging the global co-occurrence statistics of a corpus, rather than just local context windows.

 This content is adapted from A deep understanding of AI language model mechanisms.
 It has been curated and organized for educational purposes on this portfolio.
 No copyright infringement is intended.